tnagelkerke/dropwizard-config-encrypt/README.md

 # dropwizard-config-encrypt

+## What is this plugin?
 This Dropwizard plugin will decrypt values in your DW config using KMS.
+In the future other ways to decrypt and encrypt values may be added.

+When your Dropwizard app starts with this plugin configured, it will look through the configuration to find fields embedded in ENC[encText] and attempt to decrypt those values.
+After decrypting the values will be replaced with the decrypted values in memory.
+Do not use this plugin if it's a problem to have readable passwords in memory.
+In most cases it's enough when plain text passwords are not pushed to VCS.

 ## Usage
 Import the library into your DW project.
 Add the decryption bundle or command (only one of both is required) by overriding Application#initialize.